Engee documentation

 Conclusion

-In this example, we have modelled the second order van der Pol differential equation in Engee and seen how it performs with different values of the damping factor.
+In this example, we modeled the second-order Van der Pol differential equation in Engee and looked at how it works with different values of the attenuation coefficient.

 Blocks used in example